Gabriel-Liu-acct/ifrs13-crypto-fair-value-model/report.md

 In (2.2a), the payoff function is generalized to $\hat{\Phi}$, defined as $(P-\hat{K})^{+}$, where $\hat{K}$ replaces the conventional strike price $K$ and represents the expected economic benefit derived from the smart contracts at maturity.
 Unlike the fixed K in the standard framework, $\hat{K}$ is a firm-specific estimate, to be determined in accordance with related accounting and legal standards.

-The interpretation of $\hat{K}$ is context-dependent.
-For a lending receipt that entitles the holder to services from a DAO entity, $\hat{K}$ corresponds to the expected economic value of those services by maturity.
-For contracts that obligate the return of a specified cryptocurrency amount, the expected cryptocurrency amount should be converted into its equivalent fiat value by maturity.
-Under all circumstances, $\hat{K}$ should remain expressed in the same currency unit as $S$.
+The interpretation of $\hat{K}$ is dependent to its context.
+For a lending receipt entitling the holder to services from a DAO entity, $\hat{K}$ corresponds to the expected economic value of those services by maturity.
+For contracts that obligate the return of a specified cryptocurrency amount, the expected cryptocurrency amount should be converted into its equivalent fiat value at maturity.
+Under all circumstances, $\hat{K}$ should remain expressed in the same currency unit as $P$.
+It is also noteworthy that basis of $\hat{K}$ and $P$ should remain consistent: when $\hat{K}$ represents the strike price, $P$ should be expressed as the price per unit of the cryptocurrency; when $\hat{K}$ represents the total expected economic value, $P$ should be expressed as the total value of cryptocurrency position.

 ---